About this listing

 ~DO NOT FLUSH ANYTHING OTHER THAN TOILET PAPER.
 Please don't make us snake out the sewer line (again).
 It's a SUPER gross job.

 ~Please let us know and get the OK if you're planning a gathering or party.
-YOU are liable for your guests; please make sure that everyone treats The Homestead kindly.
+YOU are liable for your guests; please make sure that everyone treats The Homestead kindly and abides by house rules.

 ~Please get our OK before using the bonfire pit so that we can ensure everyone's safety.
 NO bonfires without hosts on the property.